Be part of world-leading quantum research

 PhD Experience Program Scholarship (non-stipend)

 Applications are open all year round.
-Apply here.
+Apply here for the PhD Experience Program scholarship.

 Image courtesy of the University of Sydney.